An easy Strawberry Crumble recipe to celebrate summer and enjoy a delicious dessert ready in less than 30 minutes.

 - Brown sugar or coconut sugar or sugar-free 1:1 alternative like erythritol.

 - Coconut flakes – that’s the best flavor to match strawberries, I believe, but other options are chopped walnuts or chopped almonds for the non-coconut fans!

 - Soft coconut oil or softened dairy-free butter – depending on the flour you choose, you will need less or more fat to gather the crumble toppings ingredients.
 Always start with the smaller amount called by the recipe card and increase if too dry.

 - Vanilla extract

 First, in a large mixing bowl, add the stemmed, cored strawberries.
 You can use whole strawberries or cut them into smaller pieces.
 It doesn’t matter much because strawberries cook very fast.

-Transfer the coated strawberries in an 8-inch x 8-inch baking dish, lightly greased with coconut oil.
+Transfer the coated strawberries to an 8-inch x 8-inch baking dish, lightly greased with coconut oil.
 Set it aside.

 Next, in a large mixing bowl, add oats, flour, sugar, cinnamon, and coconut flakes.
 Rub in softened dairy-free butter or soft coconut oil until it forms a crumbly, breadcrumb-like texture.